ilbers/isar/doc/user_manual.md

 The `deb` packages are built using `dpkg-buildpackage`, so the sources should contain the `debian` directory with necessary meta information.
 This way is the default way of adding software that needs to be compiled from source.
 The bbclass for this approach is called `dpkg`.

 **NOTE:** If the sources do not contain a `debian` directory your recipe can fetch, create, or ship that.
+You might want to read the the next section before returning here.

 This is also what you do if you want to rebuild/modify an upstream package.
 Isar does understand `SRC_URI` entries starting with "apt://".
 For an example